Self-Regenerating Water Softeners Can Degrade Groundwater Quality

 Are There Good Alternatives?

 If having soft water is important to you, please consider using an exchange tank service.
-The company will install portable softening tanks at your home and replace them on a regular schedule.
-The company disposes of the brine in the tanks under controlled conditions so it never enters our wastewater, recycled water, or groundwater basin.
+An exchange tank service company will install portable softening tanks at your home and replace them on a regular schedule.
+The exchange tank service company disposes of the brine in the tanks under controlled conditions so it never enters our wastewater, recycled water, or groundwater basin.

 How Hard Is our Water?

 We measure hardness by the amount of calcium carbonate (a naturally occurring mineral) in the water, expressed either as milligrams per liter (mg/L) or grains per gallon (gpg).
-Our water is moderately hard to hard and 90 percent of samples are in the range of 109-336 mg/L (6-20 gpg).
+Our water is moderately hard to hard: 90 percent of samples are in the range of 115-324 mg/L (7-19 gpg).

-Because our water is a variable blend of surface and well water, hardness changes throughout the year and by location in the district.
+Because our water is a variable blend of surface and well water, hardness changes throughout the year and by location in the District's service area.
 During shortages of surface water supplies (such as from the State Water Project), water hardness can be higher than normal because Zone 7 is blending in more groundwater.
 Zone 7 also may minimize operation of its demineralization plant to conserve water.

 How Automatic Water Softeners Work

 Self-regulating (also known as “automatic”) water softeners exchange calcium and magnesium (“harder” minerals found in water) for “softer” minerals—usually sodium or potassium, called “salts.”

 The ion exchange occurs as hard water passes through a resin bed.
 Periodically, the resin must be "regenerated" with a concentrated salty brine.
 The leftover brine from this operation goes down the drain, into the public sewer.

 Pros and Cons of Softened Water